Best daily deals

 Lows, mids, and highs

-The highs are also not very clear and the cymbal hits in the song Heaven In Her Eyes by Gappy Ranks sound underwhelming.
-Overall, these headphones sound a little too “flat” for my liking, but thankfully this makes them extremely easy to EQ yourself if you feel up to it.
+The highs are also not very clear, and the cymbal hits in the song Heaven In Her Eyes by Gappy Ranks sound underwhelming.
+Overall, these headphones sound a little too “flat” for my liking, but thankfully, this makes it extremely easy for you to EQ yourself if you feel up to it.

 How good is the Sony WH-CH710N’s microphone?

-While the microphone is good enough for phone calls, it isn’t going to blow you away.
-Because the Bluetooth connection is the way it is, the voice data sent back through your phone is pretty compressed.
-Here’s a sample so you can get a feel for how it sounds in perfect conditions and then how it sounds with an air conditioner blowing in the background.
+While the microphone is good enough for phone calls, it won’t blow you away.
+Because of the Bluetooth connection, the voice data sent back through your phone is pretty compressed.
+Here’s a sample to get a feel for how it sounds in perfect conditions and then how it sounds with an air conditioner blowing in the background.

 Sony WH-CH710N microphone demo (Non-standardized):